Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Computation of scattering amplitude: Soft-loop expansion and classical limit

 After integrating, it takes the form,

-Interestingly, it is trivial to show (by taking suitable Fourier transform) that the non-analytic piece of the amplitude will contribute to the long range interaction, that is relevant for the classical physics. \\ \textbf{Box topologies:} To compute the amplitude from the box topologies we encounter the folowing family of master integrals:
+Interestingly, it is trivial to show (by taking a suitable Fourier transform) that the non-analytic piece of the amplitude will contribute to the long-range interaction, which is relevant for classical physics. \\

+\textbf{Soft expansion and the classical regime:} Before turning to the detailed computations, we briefly review how the soft expansion emerges and how it encodes the classical limit of the amplitude \cite{Neill:2013wsa,Parra-Martinez:2020dzs}.
+For hyperbolic scattering of two compact objects, the classical regime is characterized by an orbital angular momentum that is parametrically large compared to $\hbar$ (Bohr correspondence principle),

+Physically, $J\gg 1$ corresponds to a large impact parameter compared to the de Broglie wavelength, so that the scattering process admits a semiclassical description.
+In this limit, the momentum transfer $q$ is small compared to the hard external scales set by the Mandelstam invariants and the masses, and classical contributions arise from the non-analytic (long-distance) dependence on $t=q^2$.
+More precisely, the large-$J$ limit induces a hierarchy of scales,

+so that expanding the amplitude at large $J$ is equivalent to expanding in small $|q|$.
+This is what we refer to as the \emph{soft expansion}: it is an expansion around small momentum transfer, keeping the hard external kinematics fixed.
+Within this expansion, the classical pieces of the amplitude can be systematically isolated (for instance, as the leading terms in $|q|$ at fixed $s$ and masses).
+It is useful to distinguish three classical limits, depending on how relativistic the scattering is: